Databus Logo

 What Student Welfare Officers and Registrars

-Yes.
-When a student submits an anonymous grievance, CampusAlly uses identity masking so committee members see only the complaint content and attached evidence — not the student's name or roll number.
-Communication happens through a double-blind case ID chat.
-By default, no one at the institution can see the anonymous reporter's identity.
-Identity can only be revealed if the committee requests it and the student explicitly approves — this is logged in the audit trail.
+When a student submits anonymously, CampusAlly masks their identity so committee members see only the complaint content, category, and attached evidence — not the name or roll number.
+Communication happens through a double-blind case-ID chat.
+By default no one at the institution sees the anonymous reporter's identity; it can only be revealed if the committee requests it and the student explicitly approves, and that action is recorded in the case log.

 Yes.
-CampusAlly's grievance module is designed around the UGC (Redressal of Grievances of Students) Regulations, 2023, which mandate a functioning online portal, defined SLA timelines, an appeals mechanism, and an appointed Ombudsperson with independent access.
-The system provides all of this: the student portal for submissions, configurable SLAs, auto-escalation, and a dedicated Ombudsman login portal that gives the external Ombudsperson read-only access to appeal case files without institution admin interference.
+The module is built to support the UGC (Redressal of Grievances of Students) Regulations, 2023, which expect a functioning online portal, defined response timelines, an appeals mechanism, and an appointed Ombudsperson with independent access.
+CampusAlly provides online submission, configurable SLAs, automatic escalation, and a dedicated Ombudsman portal with read-only access to appeal files.
+Full compliance also depends on the institution appointing the Ombudsperson and configuring its rules correctly.

 Yes.
-While CampusAlly provides standard templates for the most common categories (academic, exam, ragging, hostel, infrastructure, staff HR, ICC), institutions can create unlimited custom categories with their own routing rules, SLA timelines, and escalation paths.
-For example, a medical college might add a separate category for clinical placement disputes, or a law school might add a moot court grievance category — each with a custom officer assignment.
+Alongside standard templates (academic, exam, ragging, hostel, infrastructure, staff-HR, ICC), institutions can add their own categories with custom routing rules, SLA timelines, and escalation paths.
+A medical college might add a clinical-placement dispute category; a law school might add a moot-court grievance category — each with its own assigned officer.

-Ragging and harassment complaints are treated as high-priority and bypass the standard grievance queue.
-When a student submits an anti-ragging report through the CampusAlly app, the system immediately alerts the Anti-Ragging Committee members and the Dean via SMS and app notification.
-If the student reports from a phone, the complaint captures location data to help the squad identify where the incident occurred.
-The case is assigned a 24-hour SLA — significantly shorter than academic disputes — and auto-escalates to the Principal if not actioned within that window.
+Ragging and harassment reports are treated as high priority and skip the standard queue.
+When a student reports through the app, the Anti-Ragging Committee and the Dean are alerted by app notification and SMS, and the report can capture location to help identify where the incident occurred.
+These cases carry a short default SLA and escalate to the Principal if not actioned in time.
+The Anti-Ragging Committee's own meetings are run in the Governance module.

-A grievance ignored is a student lost — and a NAAC gap you can't close later.
+A grievance ignored is a student let down — and a compliance gap you can't backfill.

-See CampusAlly's grievance management system handling anonymous reporting, SLA enforcement, and Ombudsman appeals — in a 30-minute demo built around your institution.
+See CampusAlly handle anonymous reporting, SLA-driven escalation, and Ombudsman appeals — in a 30-minute demo built around your institution.

-No commitment required 30-minute live walkthrough UGC-compliant from day one
+No commitment required 30-minute live walkthrough Designed for UGC 2023